Introduction

 blkid $(blkid --label root) # Root partition (or /dev/mapper/gentoo-root)

-blkid $(blkid --label "EFI - GENTO") # boot partition
+blkid $(blkid --label "EFI - GENTO") # Boot partition

 Edit /etc/fstab: